ravi-kant-chauhan/Note-Application/README.md

 # Note-Application

-This is a simple web application for taking notes
+This is a simple web application for taking notes using HTML